Entrepreneurship and Innovation (EI)

 EI 4375.
 Internship in Management/Entrepreneurship and Innovation.
 3 Semester Hours.

-The opportunity to gain knowledge through experiential activities in a professional setting such as working for a social or commercial enterprise, starting and/or operating an entrepreneurial venture, or hosting a registered student organization leadership position and being actively engaged.
-All internship opportunities require an industry mentor and/or faculty supervisor.
-Prerequisites: MT 1305 or MT 2303, MT 1306 or MT 2412, AC 2310 or AC 2301, AC 2320 or AC 2302, EC 2301, EC 2303, MN 3330, MN 3370, EI 3310 or MN 3310, EI 3340 or MN 3340 Junior standing.
+This course provides students with the opportunity to gain experiential knowledge in entrepreneurship and innovation through internships in startup environments, business incubators, venture capital firms, or other entrepreneurial settings.
+Students will engage in hands-on activities related to business development, product innovation, and strategic growth, applying entrepreneurial concepts in real-world ventures.
+All internships require supervision by an industry supervisor and a faculty supervisor.
+Prerequisites: MT 1305, MT 1306, AC 2301, AC 2302, EC 2301, EC 2303, MN 3330, MN 3370, EI 3310 or MN 3310, EI 3340 or MN 3340 Junior standing.
 Minimum GPA of 2.8 (Registration requires approval.
 Consult academic advisor.)
 (Fall, Spring, Summer).

 EI 4398.
 International Entrepreneurship.
 3 Semester Hours.